dxe0s/tryhackme/CC_Pen Testing.md

 **2.3.** _How do you do a "ping scan"(just tests if the host(s) is up)?_
 Answer: <ins>-sn</ins>
-\-tip: scanning all ports with <-p-> takes a very long time for just needing to know the host is up
+\- tip: scanning all ports with <-p-> takes a very long time for just needing to know the host is up

 **2.4.** _What is the flag for a UDP scan?_
 Answer: <ins>-sU</ins>